 You may like: facts about Turkey

-#37.
-Most important drink of the nation: Tea takes a special place in Azerbaijan’s customs and traditions.
-It is part of almost all social occasions and is served in countless trimmings.
+37. Most important drink of the nation: Tea takes a special place in Azerbaijan’s customs and traditions.
+It is a part of almost all social occasions and is served in countless trimmings.
 Jam, mint, rosewater, lemon are often used to give that extra rich flavor to the tea.

 Continue reading on the next page…